 Configuration Settings for Read Data from SAP System operator:

 The connection created in the SAP Data Intelligence Connection Management (using connection type ABAP) against your SAP source system that meets the necessary prerequisites mentioned in the beginning of this blog post.

 Version – Browsing of operator in the source SAP system

 Similar to the generation 1 operators like SLT Connector, CDS Reader, and ODP Reader, the generation 2 operator is technically running in the connected SAP source system as part of the ABAP Pipeline Engine (APE).
 The APE provides the technical foundation for connecting your SAP system with SAP Data Intelligence.
 This means that the operator in SAP Data Intelligence is acting like a shell, which is pointing to the actual operator that is located in the SAP source system.

-Object name – browsing the data set for data extraction (CDS view or table)
+Object name – browsing the data set for data extraction (CDS view, table or ODP)

-The generation 2 operator “Read Data from SAP System” is combining the functionality of the SLT Connector and CDS Reader operators in one operator.
-This means that you perform both table-based extraction and CDS view-based extraction with the same operator.
-The availability of either table-based extraction or CDS View based extraction depends on the SAP system connection you are using in the ABAP connection parameter of the operator.
-Please check the previous paragraphs for the support of CDS view and table-based extraction from the different SAP source systems.
+The generation 2 operator “Read Data from SAP System” is combining the functionality of the SLT Connector, the CDS Reader and ODP Reader operators in one operator.
+This means that you perform table-based, ODP based as well as CDS view-based extraction with the same operator.
+The availability of the source objects you can extract from a source system depends on the SAP system connection you are using in the ABAP connection parameter of the operator.
+Please check the previous paragraphs for the support of CDS view, ODP and table-based extraction from the different SAP source systems.

 What is different compared to the generation 1 operators is that you are now able to browse and select your data set similar to how it is being done in the Metadata Explorer instead of entering the CDS view or table name manually as it was required with the generation 1 operators like CDS Reader or SLT Connector.